cairo-book/cairo-book/src/ch04-03-method-syntax.md

 ### Accessing implementation functions

-All functions defined within a `trait` and `impl` block are can be directly addressed using the `::` operator on the implementation name.
+All functions defined within a `trait` and `impl` block can be directly addressed using the `::` operator on the implementation name.
 Functions in traits that aren’t methods are often used for constructors that will return a new instance of the struct.
 These are often called `new`, but